Armenian Food and Wine Tour of Saryan Wine Street + Sightseeing | Yerevan, Armenia

 See also

-There were lots of wine restaurants and bars there, as well as hostels.
+There were lots of Armenian wine restaurants and bars in Saryan street, as well as hostels in the surrounding countryside.
 The first wine place that opened there is In Vino.
 You can buy and drink wine there.
 One Wine Days, they shut down the street and have a festival!
 They have Old World and New World wines, as well as Armenian wines.

 Check out The 4 Best Wineries in Moldova